datalad-handbook/book/docs/basics/101-133-containersrun.rst

    pair: hub; Docker
 .. find-out-more:: How do I add an image from Docker-Hub, Amazon ECR, or a local container?

-   Should the image you want to use lie on Dockerhub, specify the ``--url`` option prefixed with ``docker://`` or ``dhub://`` instead of ``shub://``:
+   Should the image you want to use sit on Dockerhub, specify the ``--url`` option prefixed with ``docker://`` or ``dhub://`` instead of ``shub://``:

    .. code-block:: console

       $ datalad containers-add midterm-software --url docker://adswa/resources:2

-   If your image exists on Amazon ECR, use a ``dhub://`` prefix followed by the AWS ECR URL as in
+   If your image lives on Amazon ECR, use a ``dhub://`` prefix followed by the AWS ECR URL as in

    .. code-block:: console